TheRayG/deepracer-log-analysis/DeepRacerLogAnalysis_Blog.md

 <br>
 <br>

 Once we have our Notebook opened and the kernel selected, wait till the kernel status on the bottom left of the screen changes from "Starting" to "Idle".
-After that, edit the Notebook to specify the filenames of the 2 log files that we have just uploaded.
+After that, edit the Notebook to specify the path and names of the 2 log files that we have just uploaded.
 <br>
 <br>